Cici-16/Yue.Mei24/README.md

 # ACC102 Mini Assignment - Track 2
-# Analysis of U.S. Consumers' Preference Changes for Chinese E-commerce Products (Pre & Post COVID-19)
+# Analysis of U.S. Consumers' Preference Changes for Chinese  Products (Pre & Post COVID-19)

 ## 1. Problem & Target User
 ### Research Question
 > Before and after the pandemic (2018-2019 is the pre-pandemic period, and 2021-2023 is the post-pandemic period),

->1 what changes and differences did the sales proportion of the three major categories of **Chinese daily necessities, electronic products, and home goods** purchased by American consumers through online channels show?
+>1 what changes and differences did the sales proportion of the three major categories of **Chinese daily necessities, electronic products, and home goods** purchased by American consumers ?

 >2 Which type of goods has seen **the most significant increase or decrease** in preference?

->3 How has the epidemic affected **American consumers' choices of Chinese e-commerce products**?
+>3 How has the epidemic affected **American consumers' choices of Chinese  products**?
 ### Research Background
-The COVID-19 pandemic accelerated the shift to online shopping globally, including in the U.S. At the same time, Chinese cross-border e-commerce products became more accessible.
+The COVID-19 pandemic accelerated the shift to online shopping globally, including in the U.S. At the same time, Chinese cross-border  products became more accessible.
 Understanding how U.S. consumers' preferences changed during this period can help sellers identify growth opportunities and optimize their product mix.

 ### Target User
-Cross-border e-commerce operation teams (Chinese sellers targeting the U.S. market)
+Cross-border  operation teams (Chinese sellers targeting the U.S. market)
 - International trade market analysts
 - Small and medium-sized export enterprises